Article published in Polish in Miesięcznik Ubezpieczeniowy, December 2018:

 The historical data collected by the insurer, such as loss ratio or insurance history, can be used to optimize products and offers.
 Combined with external sources, referring for example to the level of crime in the area in which an insured real estate is, data becomes a significant competitive advantage.

-It can be assumed that the risk parameters and other indicators significant to the insurer - related to construction technology, a frequency of natural disasters in a given area or the level of crime – can be deducted from data available for the neighbouring buildings.
-Such analogies, predictable on the basis of available data, seem, therefore, to be a good reference point for optimization of insurance premiums.
+It can be assumed that the risk parameters and other indicators significant to the insurer – related to construction technology, a frequency of natural disasters in a given area or the level of crime – can be deducted from data available for the neighbouring buildings.
+Such analogies, predictable on the basis of available data, seem, therefore, to be a good reference point for the optimization of insurance premiums.
 Information on the history of insurance payments may have a similar application.

 An insight into data may also be used while building products in the spirit of a customer-centric approach, products tailored to a particular customer and changes taking place in his or her life are a must, nowadays.
 The more affordable, understandable and personalized are your products, the more likely you are to reach the right audience and help your consumers to make purchase decisions.
 A high degree of personalization translates into creating an intelligent product.
 It enables setting an individualized, flexible duration and scope of insurance, depending on the evolution of customer needs, as Revolut does.
 It could also be an analogical location-based service, which activates with the client’s presence on the ski slope.

-Customer-centric products are also those that improve the quality of customer's life.
-Reducing the risk of damage, such as theft or illness, also reduces the insurer's risk.
-This in turn, enables the insurer to lower prices or raise the margin.
+Customer-centric products are also those that improve the quality of customer’s life.
+Reducing the risk of damage, such as theft or illness, also reduces the insurer’s risk.
+This, in turn, enables the insurer to lower prices or raise the margin.
 For instance, by using data from fitness trackers in the process of insuring clients for life, an insurance company promotes a healthy lifestyle.
 Encouraging the clients to be physically active, the insurer offers attractive contract terms in return.
 The insurer may also support other habits, having a positive social impact.
 At the moment, there are, for example, some programs such as ‘Kasa wraca” by Link4 on the insurance market, promoting safe driving.
-Using an application which is a part of the program, minimizing the risk of damage thanks to a safe driving style, drivers may be refunded even up to 30% of the premium paid.
+Using an application that is a part of the program, minimizing the risk of damage thanks to a safe driving style, drivers may be refunded even up to 30% of the premium paid.
 Startup Metromile, on the other hand, offers drivers a motor insurance rate, depending on the distance covered, assuming that the high MTPL rate for an old car standing in the car park is a logical error.

 What is more, the data held by insurers may also serve to reach customers with the offer more effectively.
 Information on the history of using the insurer’s products will allow an insurance company to propose the most appropriate offer at the perfect moment.
-And it doesn’t mean only the case of policy expiration, in which a probability of its extension is very high.
+And it doesn’t mean only the case of policy expiration, in which the probability of its extension is very high.
 The method called ‘next best offer’ would probably pass the exam well then.

 Data from interactions with clients is an excellent material for customer segmentation.
 Customers have different expectations towards the insurer, its offer and price proposal.
 Micro-segmentation is necessary to meet the requirements of individual clients and to be able to prepare the best offers for them.
-Taking not only the clients' statements themselves into account but also the sentiment analysis, the communication channel preferred by the client or the ‘best time to call’ for individuals can be specified.
+Taking not only the clients’ statements themselves into account but also the sentiment analysis, the communication channel preferred by the client or the ‘best time to call’ for individuals can be specified.
 Choosing the right kind of communication with the client, will ensure maximum efficiency, the lowest costs and return on investment in marketing.
-The customer won’t be fed up with receiving inadequate offers, arriving at the wrong time or through a wrong channel.
+The customer won’t be fed up with receiving inadequate offers, arriving at the wrong time or through the wrong channel.

-Information about past or planned significant events in the client's life, based on data from other sources, such as social media, is like a treasure chest of knowledge.
+Information about past or planned significant events in the client’s life, based on data from other sources, such as social media, is like a treasure chest of knowledge.
 It may be used to prepare a perfect offer, tailored to the situation in which the client is located.
-Automated life-event marketing will make it possible to offer appropriate protection to selected group of people exclusively.
+Automated life-event marketing will make it possible to offer appropriate protection to a selected group of people exclusively.
 For example, to those who have published on social media content indicating that their family has just grown.